 - Motorcycle helmets are not mandatory for riders older than 21 if they carry at least $10,000 in medical coverage.

-Compare motorcycle insurance companies
+Compare Florida moped insurance companies

 Like a motorcycle, you’ll need a license to ride a moped and scooter — but requirements for helmets and license are less stringent.
 Even though insurance isn’t required on these two-wheeled getarounds, consider shopping providers to see what protection they offer.

-Frequently asked questions about Florida moped coverage
+Frequently asked questions about Florida moped insurance

 Ask an Expert